Ukraine agrees to hold peace talks with Russia at Belarus border

 The office of Ukrainian president Volodymyr Zelensky made the announcement today on the fourth day of Russia’s invasion of Ukraine.

-A statement on the Telegram messaging app said Russian and Ukrainian diplomats would meet at an unspecified location on the Belarusian border – but a time for the meeting has not been disclosed.
+A statement on the Telegram messaging app said Russian and Ukrainian diplomats would meet without preconditions at an unspecified location on the Belarusian border – but a time for the meeting has not been disclosed.

 The announcement came hours after Russia announced that its diplomatic delegation had flown to Belarus to await the peace talks.